raquo/Airstream/README.md

 )
 ```

 These individual child Var-s provided by `split` work similarly to lazy derived vars created with the Var's `zoomLazy` method.
 Their state is always derived from the state of the splittable parent var (`usersVar` in this case).
 The `zoomIn` function selects the item by the split key (`_.id` in this case), and the `zoomOut` function updates the item in the parent var, finding it by matching the split key (`_.id == userId`).

+In addition to the standard `split` method, Vars also offer Var-specific variations of `splitByIndex` and `splitOption`.
+Eventually they should offer all the same `split*` operators that observables do.

 ##### Splitting Vars with in-place mutations